nash268/prometric-scheduler/README.md

 - To update the stored values, simply delete the `user_input.txt` file and rerun the script.

 > [!IMPORTANT]
-> Do not change any file names in prometric-scheduler folder for scheduling to work properly.
+> Do Not! change any file names in prometric-scheduler folder for scheduling to work properly.

 ### Linux and MacOs
 - For Linux and MacOS users, the script utilizes crontab for scheduling automatic runs.
 Visit [crontab.guru](https://crontab.guru/#*/30_*_*_*_*) to configure the timing.